 walking distance.
 See www.athensguide.com/hotels.html

-If you are a student on a serious budget see my new Youth Hostels page at www.greecetravel.com/youth-hostels where you can actually book in advance with no fees.
-You can also try my Hotel Search page to compare prices at: www.hotelsofgreece.com/search
+If you are a student on a serious budget you can try my Hotel Search page to find the cheapest hotel prices at: www.hotelsofgreece.com/search

 The Island of Aegina is even closer.
 You can be in Agia Marina in about 15 minutes by highspeed or the main town of Aegina in an hour bt ferry.
 Great for day-trips or overnights and is active even in the winter.
 See www.greektravel.com/greekislands/aegina